Finding a Place to Build Your Computer

 Staking Out your Work Area

-Professionals and die-hard home computer builders usually have work benches that are dedicated to nothing but computer work.
+Professionals and die-hard home computer builders usually have work benches that are dedicated to nothing but computer and electronics work.
 But most home computer builders are not so lucky.
+They have to build their computers on their kitchen tables (hence this site's name).

 You need a sturdy table or workbench.
 Ideally, you'll want a table that's big enough to hold a computer laying on its side, your tools, the parts you are installing, and any technical documents or instructions you will be using.

 The table should be clean and non-metallic.
-If not, then you'll need to cover it with a non-conductive surface such as a plastic table cloth or a piece of plywood or Masonite.
+If not, then you'll need to cover it with a non-conductive surface such as an anti-static mat, or at least a plastic table cloth or piece of plywood or Masonite.

 If possible, try to avoid carpeted rooms.
 Carpeting tends to generate a lot of static when you walk across it.
-(If your work area is carpeted and your parents, spouse, or landlord object to your ripping it up, then just then pay special attention to anti-static precautions.)
+(If your work area is carpeted and your spouse, landlord, or parents object to your ripping it up, then just then pay special attention to anti-static precautions.)

 Finding the Right Time to Build Your Computer